 Cellarmaker Brewing Co.

-When Cellarmaker's brewery and cozy tap house opened in 2013, founders Connor Casey and Tim Sciascia set a high bar for themselves: no 'flagship' beers.
-"We find that constantly making new flavors is more exciting for us, and hopefully people will respond well to that."
-Their fans - both nearby and far-flung - have responded enthusiastically: RateBeer recognized them them in 2018 as the 49th best brewer in the world among the 36,000 breweries they track.
-One of Cellarmaker's current projects is a series of "decadent stouts," like their Pastry Program #3, a chewy stout stuffed with dark chocolate, coffee and marshmallow, vanilla and chilies. // 1150 Howard St., (SoMa), cellarmaker.com
+When Cellarmaker's brewery and cozy tap house opened in 2013, founders Connor Casey and Tim Sciascia set a high bar for themselves: no flagship beers.
+"Constantly making new flavors is more exciting for us, and hopefully people will respond well to that."
+Their fans, both nearby and far-flung, have responded enthusiastically: In 2020, RateBeer recognized Cellarmaker as the 43rd best brewer in the world among the 36,000 breweries they track.
+The brewer's sister Detroit-style House of Pizza (3193 Mission St.) also generates a lot of buzz.
+Look for their new Oakland brewery to open at Jack London Square in late 2022 or early 2023. // 1150 Howard St. (SoMa); 3193 Mission St. (Mission); 300 Webster St. (Oakland),cellarmaker.com

 21st Amendment Brewery

-21A's spacious San Francisco brewpub not only pours fresh versions of their year-round brews, like El Sully and Blah, Blah, Blah IPA, but also keeps chilled experimental beers, seasonal drafts and collaboration brews on tap.
+21A's spacious SoMa brewpub not only pours fresh versions of their year-round brews—including Brew Free or Die; El Sully; and Blah, Blah, Blah IPA—but also keeps chilled experimental beers, seasonal drafts, and collaboration brews on tap.
 The kitchen cooks up superior pub grub and gut-busting brunches.
-East Bay residents can visit the huge San Leandro Brewery & Tap Room and outdoor beer garden.
-Check the Facebook events page for specials at both locations including beer dinners, live music and more. // brewpub: 563 2nd St (South Beach); taproom: 2010 Williams St, (San Leandro), 21st-amendment.com
+East Bay residents can drop by the huge San Leandro Brewery & Tap Room with an outdoor beer garden.
+Check their Facebook events page for specials at both locations including beer releases, live music, and more. // 21st Amendment Brewery, 563 2nd St. (SoMa), taproom at 2010 Williams St. (San Leandro); 21st-amendment.com

 San Francisco Bars and Restaurants for Beer Lovers